Low back pain: Pain sensation

-Pain is generally an unpleasant feeling in response to an event that either damages or can potentially damage the body's tissues.
-There are four main steps in the process of feeling pain: transduction, transmission, perception, and modulation.
+Pain erupts in response to a stimulus that either damages or can potentially damage the body's tissues.
+There are four main stages: transduction, transmission, perception, and modulation.
 The nerve cells that detect pain have cell bodies located in the dorsal root ganglia and fibers that transmit these signals to the spinal cord.
 The process of pain sensation starts when the pain-causing event triggers the endings of appropriate sensory nerve cells.
 This type of cell converts the event into an electrical signal by transduction.
 Several different types of nerve fibers carry out the transmission of the electrical signal from the transducing cell to the posterior horn of spinal cord, from there to the brain stem, and then from the brain stem to the various parts of the brain such as the thalamus and the limbic system.
 In the brain, the pain signals are processed and given context in the process of pain perception.
 Through modulation, the brain can modify the sending of further nerve impulses by decreasing or increasing the release of neurotransmitters.

 Parts of the pain sensation and processing system may not function properly; creating the feeling of pain when no outside cause exists, signaling too much pain from a particular cause, or signaling pain from a normally non-painful event.
 Additionally, the pain modulation mechanisms may not function properly.
 These phenomena are involved in chronic pain.

 Diagnosis

-As the structure of the lumbago back is complex and the reporting of pain is subjective and affected by social factors, the diagnosis of low back pain is not straightforward.
+As the structure of the low back is complex, the reporting of pain is subjective, and is affected by social factors, the diagnosis of low back pain is not straightforward.
 While most low back pain is caused by muscle and joint problems, this cause must be separated from neurological problems, spinal tumors, fracture of the spine, and infections, among others.
 The ICD 10 code for low back pain is M54.5.